-The primary motive behind a loyalty program is to retain customers by rewarding them for their repeat purchase behavior.
-Loyalty programs make customers feel valued, which encourages them to continue purchasing your product or service.
+The primary motive behind offering a rewards program is to retain customers by rewarding them for their repeat purchase behavior.
+Such programs make customers feel valued, which encourages them to continue purchasing your products or services, therefore improving your customer retention rate.
 As increasing customer retention by just 5% boosts profits by 25 to 95% (source: Bain & Co.), investing in retaining loyal customers is an important strategy.

 2. Increasing Customer Lifetime Value

 Customer Lifetime Value (CLV) is the net profit attributed to the overall relationship you will maintain with a customer.
 It measures how valuable the customer is to you now and the projected value of all your interactions with them in the future.

 Why do reward programs increase the Customer Lifetime Value?
 People are psychologically more likely to return to something if they feel that they have made progress towards a goal.
 It is called the endowed progress effect.
 Existing customers are 50% more likely to try new products and spend 31% more compared to new customers.
 Go here to learn more about the Endowment Effect.

 - You can calculate your current CLV rate and other loyalty metrics with Voucherify Loyalty Calculator.

 - If you'd like to learn more about other crucial loyalty metrics, visit this post.

 A well-designed customer loyalty program can help businesses attract new customers.
 If you offer points or discounts, the new customers will more eagerly join your loyalty program to take advantage of your offerings.
 The subconscious effect of reciprocity that customers may experience when receiving something for free can actually increase the sales intent.
 Once the customers give you their consent and some data, you can incentivize them to complete their first purchase with personalized offers.